-My second video was about a Cunard Queen Mary 2 Queens Grill cabin (https://youtu.be/58IuFxpSbqU), and it was this that started my journey.
+The second video I posted was about a Cunard Queen Mary 2 Queens Grill cabin (https://youtu.be/58IuFxpSbqU), and it was this that started my journey.
 A journey that would eventually turn a hobby into a career.

 I stumbled across cruising by accident.
 But it changed everything.

-I first boarded a ship, with some reluctance, in 2005.
-I was invited to talk at a marketing conference on board P&O Cruises Aurora.
+I first boarded a ship, with some reluctance, in 2004.
+I’d been invited to talk at a marketing conference on board P&O Cruises Aurora.
 The ship had been charted by Richmond Events and I had mixed feelings about going a cruise ship.
 That was until we sailed out of Southampton.
 In that moment, I got my first taste of the thrill of being at sea and all that a ship had to offer.

 I came back and immediately booked Mark and I on a taster cruise.
-I had to sell the idea to him, and from there, my cruising journey and obsession grew.
+My mission then was to sell the idea to him, and from there, my cruising journey and obsession grew.